Flocking under Fast and Large Jumps: Stability, Chaos, and Traveling Waves: Proof of Theorems and

 In what follows, frequently we will suppress $n$ in our notation and write $X^n_i$ as $X_i$. \begin{theorem} Suppose that Assumptions \ref{Z} and \ref{mun0} hold.
 Then, for every $T \in (0,\infty)$,

 \end{theorem} A key quantity in the proof of the above theorem is

-The main idea in the proof is to first give an estimate on $\sup_{0\le t \le T} \hat m_n(t)$ and then leverage this estimate to control the growth of $m_n(T)$ in probability.
+This quantity gives the average overshoot of the particles from the mean value and the main idea in the proof is to first give an estimate on $\sup_{0\le t \le T} \hat m_n(t)$ and then leverage this estimate to control the growth of $m_n(T)$ in probability.
 Particles which are not too far behind the mean jump with `bounded' rates and this leads to better control on the increase in $\hat m_n$ due to these particles.
 As for particles far behind the mean, although they can jump with very high rates (thereby making the direct estimation of the mean process $m_n$ difficult), such a jump increases $\hat m_n$ only if the corresponding particle jumps over the mean in this single jump.
 This is where Assumption \ref{Z} plays a crucial role by roughly keeping the product of the size and rate of such `influential' jumps bounded.
 These facts enable control on the process $\hat m_n$.
 This control is then transferred to the mean process $m_n$ through a detailed analysis of the contributions of the particles above and below the mean to the growth of $m_n$.
-Recall the constant $c_w$ introduced in Assumption \ref{Z}.
+A schematic outline of the mean control technique is given in Figure \ref{fig:mean-process-control}.